 1. I have seen diabetic patients going completely crazy with these sweeteners.
 They use these products in tea/ coffee, in regular cooking, making cookies, cakes, sweets, and whatnot.
 You must know that sucralose is not safe to use in cooking.
 There are studies that show that at high-temperature sucralose breaks down and form a harmful chemical called chloropropanol, which may raise the risk of cancer.
 (4)

 2. When one makes food using artificial sweeteners, generally he goes guilt-free and may eat way more than usual just because there is no added sugar in that preparation.

 You must understand that the principle of a diabetic diet is to keep the blood sugar level under control all the time.
 Excess food means mostly excess carbs – a few extra pieces of cake, cookie, and sweet right?
 Therefore the entire point of using artificial sweeteners is lost.

-If this is the case, you should start using sugar replacing sweetener to keep a check on your overall consumption.
-I can guarantee you will end up consuming 3 times fewer calories and carbohydrates that you had while using sweetener.
+If this is the case, you should start using sugar-replacing sweeteners to keep a check on your overall consumption.
+I can guarantee you will end up consuming 3 times fewer calories and carbohydrates than you had while using sweetener.

 3. Artificial sweeteners are addictive.
-It pushes you to crave more sweet which ultimately makes you gain weight and disturbs other blood parameters.
+It pushes you to crave more sweets which ultimately makes you gain weight and disturbs other blood parameters.

 What to do?

 Sugar is good but worst when used in excess not only for you but for everybody.
 But artificial sweetener is also no good.
 Avoid artificial sweeteners as much as possible.
 You can have 2 tsp of sugar a day provided you are following a balanced diet.
 Avoiding sugar is all about your practice.
 Consider this as a rehabilitation phase to quit sugar.
 Yes, it will be difficult for the first month like any other addiction but trust me you will be fine from the second month.

 Common mistake in diabetes diet 3.
 I don’t eat a sugary snack, is there anything salty?